Skip to main content

 The new challenger vs. the established leader.
 Cursor is winning converts fast with its agentic capabilities.
 Copilot has the enterprise trust and deep IDE integration.
 Developers need to know which one to choose.

-Quick Comparison
+Side-by-Side Comparison

 FeatureCursorGitHub Copilot

-Starting Price$20/mo$10/mo
+Starting Price$20/moFree

 CategoryCodingCoding

-Cursor — Deep Dive
+Cursor — Full Review

 Cursor has become the poster child for AI-native developer tooling.
 Built as a fork of VS Code, it maintains full compatibility with extensions while adding AI capabilities that feel genuinely different from Copilot-style plugins.
 The Composer feature lets you describe a multi-file change in natural language and watch it happen across your codebase.
 The chat sidebar can explain any code block, suggest refactors, and fix bugs with full understanding of your project structure.
 Cursor's Tab completion has been called 'uncanny' by developers — it predicts not just the current line but entire logical blocks based on context.
 The privacy mode option processes nothing server-side for teams with sensitive code.